emanuelegiona/PONE2016_17/README.md

     - `server.conf` (any of this parameter is ignored if a command line option of the same kind is specified valid)

-        - folder
+        - folder (necessary if `-c` is not specified)

-        - port
+        - port (default: 8888)

-        - threadNumber
+        - threadNumber (default: 1)

-    - `client.conf` (necessary if the server is running from a different computer, otherwise the default values are 127.0.0.1:8888)
+    - `client.conf` (necessary if the server is running from a different computer, otherwise the default values are used)

-        - address
+        - address (default: 127.0.0.1)

-        - port
+        - port (default: 8888)

 ### Notes